Nowlan Park: Hurling

 History was made at Nowlan Park on 7 June 2014 when Kilkenny versus Offaly was broadcast on Sky Sports, the first time a Championship fixture of any kind was broadcast live to a UK-wide audience.
 British viewers were reported to have been "amazed and confused [...] bemused but impressed [...] amused and confounded" after catching a glimpse of the broadcast.

 Other uses

 Nowlan Park also serves as a concert venue, with festivals featuring performers such as Andrea Bocelli, Rod Stewart, Bob Dylan, Neil Young, Paul Simon, Bryan Ferry, James Taylor, Shania Twain, Dolly Parton, and in July 2013 it played host to the European tour finale of Bruce Springsteen.
 Springsteen performed at the venue again on 12 May 2024 as part of the Springsteen and E Street Band 2023 Tour.
+Bob Dylan and Neil Young performed live together in Nowlan Park in July 2019.

 Nowlan Park was also included in Ireland's bid to host the 2023 Rugby World Cup.

 During the COVID-19 pandemic, Nowlan Park was used as a drive-through test centre.